How To Get Joint Custody in Arizona - What is Joint Custody & Is Arizona A 50/50 Custody State?

 What Is Joint Custody in Arizona?

-When parents divorce or are unmarried, they both have legal rights and obligations toward their children.
-Raising children from separate households presents significant challenges that would lead to frequent disputes without a legal structure in place for the children’s care, living arrangements, and decision-making.
-With joint custody, both parents participate in their child’s upbringing.
 A joint custody agreement requires parents to communicate effectively and cooperate on scheduling, drop-off and pick-up arrangements, and in making important decisions for their children on matters of education, medical care, and extra-curricular activities.
-Less commonly, the courts may appoint both parents joint physical custody but grant only one parent decision-making custody.
+Less commonly, the courts may appoint both parents joint physical custody but grant only one parent decision-making authority.

 The best way to arrive at a workable joint custody plan for co-parenting after a divorce, or for unmarried parents, is to develop a parenting plan that’s mutually acceptable to both parents.
 Arizona judges prefer it when parents agree on a parenting plan outside of court in a settlement agreement rather than leaving it for the judge to determine in court.
 If parents cannot agree on a parenting plan, a judge reviews the situation, hears testimony from both sides, and makes an official determination before issuing final orders in the divorce decree.